COUNSELING & MENTAL HEALTH QUESTIONS

 Will my health insurance cover counseling?

-To be seen at the SMU counseling center, insurance is not required and all sessions are free.
-If you wish to use services off campus many insurance and coverage plans cover mental health services by a licensed professional counselor.
+To be seen by the SHAC's counseling staff, insurance is not required and all sessions are free.
+If you wish to use services off campus, many insurance and coverage plans cover mental health services by a licensed professional counselor.
 Call your insurance company and ask about your mental health coverage options.
 They can inform you of your benefits (e.g. how many sessions per year are covered, what your co-pay may be, etc) and will provide you with a list of local providers who accept your insurance.
 See this Finding An Off Campus Provider handout for more information and helfup tips.
 If you do not have health insurance, or if your coverage does not include mental health care or the services of a professional counselor, many professional counselors will work with clients on a sliding-fee scale or will offer a payment plan.
 Talk to your counselor about your options or see this Local Low Fee Counseling Centers list as a place to start.

 How much does counseling cost?

-At the Samuel Merritt University counseling center you are allowed up to 10 sessions of counseling per calendar year and all services are free of charge.
+At the SHAC's counseling services students are allowed up to 10 sessions of counseling per calendar year and all services are free of charge.
 In the community the cost of counseling can vary greatly depending on your geographic location and whether counseling is being provided by a community mental health center or similar agency or by a counselor in private practice.
-In general, the average paid fee for individual counseling sessions is between $125-200/hour in the Bay Area.
+In general, the average paid fee for individual counseling sessions is between $125-200/hour in the SF Bay Area.
 Fees for group counseling are generally lower, about $40 per group session.
 For clients with health insurance that does not cover mental health care and others who cannot afford the counselor's standard fee, some counselors will lower their fee on a sliding scale basis or will work out a payment plan.
 Your counselor should explain to you, prior to beginning the counseling relationship, all financial arrangements related to professional services.